iterative/mlem/README.md

 [![codecov](https://codecov.io/gh/iterative/mlem/branch/main/graph/badge.svg?token=WHU4OAB6O2)](https://codecov.io/gh/iterative/mlem)
 [![PyPi](https://img.shields.io/pypi/v/mlem.svg?label=pip&logo=PyPI&logoColor=white)](https://pypi.org/project/mlem)

-MLEM helps you with model deployment.
+MLEM helps you with machine learning model deployment.
 It saves ML models in a standard format that can be used in a variety of downstream deployment scenarios such as real-time serving through a REST API or batch processing.
-MLEM format is a human-readable text that helps you use GitOps with Git as the single source of truth.

 - **Run your model anywhere you want:** package it as a Python package, a Docker Image or deploy it to Heroku (SageMaker, Kubernetes and more platforms are coming).
 Switch between formats and deployment platforms with a single command thanks to unified abstraction.
-- **Simple text file to save model metadata:** automatically package Python env requirements and input data specifications into a ready-to-deploy format.
+- **Simple YAML file to save model metadata:** automatically package Python env requirements and input data specifications into a ready-to-deploy format.
 Use the same human-readable format for any ML framework.
 - **Stick to your training workflow:** MLEM doesn't ask you to rewrite your training code.
 To start using packaging or deployment machinery, add just two lines to your python script: one to import the library and one to save the model.
 - **Developer-first experience:** use CLI when you feel like DevOps and API when you feel like a developer.

 ## Why MLEM?

-The main reason to use MLEM instead of other related solutions is that it works well with **GitOps approach** and helps you manage model lifecycle in Git:

-- **Git as a single source of truth:** we use plain text to save metadata for models that can be saved and versioned.
-- **Reuse existing Git and Github/Gitlab infrastructure** for model management instead of installing separate model management software.
-- **Unify model and software deployment.** Deploy models using the same processes and code you use to deploy software.
+- MLEM **automatically detects** ML framework, Python requirements, model methods and input/output data specifications, saving your time and preventing manual errors.
+- MLEM is designed for **Git-centered** ML models development.
+Use GitOps with Git as the single source of truth.
+Enable GitFlow and other software engineering best practices.
+- MLEM is made with **Unix philosophy** in mind - one tool solves one problem very well.
+Plug MLEM into your toolset, easily integrating it with other tools like DVC.

 ## Usage